Chapter 7 vs Chapter 13

 When it comes to determining which form of bankruptcy is right for you, there are many elements you need to consider for both your financial future and goals.
 Before you file, it’s important to know the pros and cons of Chapter 7 and Chapter 13 bankruptcy.
 But one of the main elements to consider is which do you qualify for?

 To qualify for Chapter 7 bankruptcy, you must pass the means test.
 In essence, this test shows that your income is below the median income in Ohio.
 However, if you fail the means test, you still may qualify for Chapter 13, which is less restrictive.

 Typically, most people will qualify for Chapter 13 bankruptcy because the only requirements are having a source of income and your total debt balances must be below certain amounts.
-For example, as of April 1, 2019, the limits are $419,275 for unsecured debt and $1,257,850 for secured debt.
+For example, as of July 2020, you can’t have more than $1,257,850 in secured debt or $419,275 in unsecured debt.

 Though qualifying for Chapter 7 bankruptcy is a bit more restrictive, there are benefits to filing for it.
 Such advantages to Chapter 7 bankruptcy include: